mishakarpinskiy/test_splynx_docs/files/networking/tr069_acs/tr069_acs.md

 - *Run provisioning* - run provisioning for a device;
 - *Send file* - send some file to a device;
 - *Factory reset* - reset to factory settings;
 - *Delete* - delete this device from the ACS(if the device connected to the network it will return to the list.
-TR-069 client need to be disabled on a device).
+TR-069 client need to be disabled on a device in case you don't want this device to appear on the ACS again).

 ![device setup](device_setup.png)